This is the multi-page printable view of this section. Click here to print.

 5.1 Use a startup script to startup

-When HugeGraphServer starts, it will connect to the backend storage and try to check the version number of the backend storage.
-If the backend is not initialized or the backend has been initialized but the version does not match (old version data), HugeGraphServer will fail to start and give an error message.
+When HugeGraphServer starts, it connects to the backend storage and checks its version information.
+If the backend has not been initialized, or if it was initialized with an incompatible version (for example, old-version data), HugeGraphServer will fail to start and report an error.

-If you need to access HugeGraphServer externally, please modify the restserver.url configuration item of rest-server.properties (default is http://127.0.0.1:8080), change to machine name or IP address.
+If you need to access HugeGraphServer externally, modify the restserver.url configuration item in rest-server.properties (the default is http://127.0.0.1:8080) and change it to the machine name or IP address.

 Since the configuration (hugegraph.properties) and startup steps required by various backends are slightly different, the following will introduce the configuration and startup of each backend one by one.